 For a list of MAV’s picture story books mapped to the Australian Curriculum click here.

-Picture books in MAVshop
+Find our picture books in MAVshop HERE

 The following book reviews have been contributed by MAV members.
 Have a favourite picture story book you would like to tell us about?
 Please send us the title, author, illustrator, name of the school and grade of the teacher providing the review.
 Email the MAV team today.
 The MAV shop have a wonderful range of picture story books for teaching mathematics.